IEP Accommodations in Kentucky

 What IEP accommodations are available in Kentucky?

 Kentucky IEPs must specify all accommodations enabling the student to access the general curriculum and participate in state and district assessments.
 Under 707 KAR 1:320, Section 5(8), the IEP must include supplementary aids and services, program modifications, and supports for school personnel.
 For state assessments, the IEP must specify individual appropriate accommodations in accordance with 703 KAR 5:070; if the student will take Kentucky's alternate portfolio assessment, the ARC must document why the student cannot participate in the standard assessment and identify the alternate assessment (707 KAR 1:320, Section 5(10)-(11)).
 Kentucky administers the Kentucky Summative Assessment (KSA) for most students and the Alternate K-PREP/alternate portfolio for students with the most significant cognitive disabilities.
-Accommodations must be provided at no cost to the family as part of FAPE (707 KAR 1:290).
+Accommodations must be provided at no cost to the family as part of FAPE (707 KAR 1:290, Section 1).
 All service providers must be informed of their specific accommodation responsibilities before IEP implementation (707 KAR 1:320, Section 5).
 The ARC determines appropriate accommodations based on individualized needs documented in the evaluation.
+Under KRS 157.200, the Kentucky Board of Education is responsible for ensuring that LEAs provide the necessary supports for exceptional children.
+The KDE publishes an annual Inclusion of Special Populations in the State-Required Assessment and Accountability Programs guide (703 KAR 5:070) that details allowable accommodations for KSA testing, including timing, setting, presentation, and response accommodations.
+Accommodations used during instruction should be consistent with those used during assessment to ensure validity.

 What Kentucky Requires